Ask Dr. NerdLove: My Girlfriend Won’t Let Me Break Up With Her

 Here’s what you need to do: you need to tell her that it’s over.
 Period, the end.
 There is no room for negotiation, there is no changing your mind, there is no trial separation.
 It’s over.
 Now normally, I believe that break-ups should be done face to face, if only out of respect for your partner.
 In your case, however, it may be easier to do this over text or email.
 This way, she can’t turn on the waterworks and wear you down.

 Yeah, she’ll cry.
 She’ll scream.
 She’ll beg.
 No matter what she says, your answer is “I’m sorry.
 It’s over.”
 She still loves you and wants another chance?
 “I’m sorry, it’s over.”
 She’ll change?
 “I’m sorry, it’s over.”
-Really, its’ kind of your fault too?
+Really, it’s kind of your fault too?
 “I’m sorry, it’s over.”
 Whatever will she do, wherever shall she go?
 “I’m sorry, it’s over.”

 Advertisement